rgrinberg/curly/README.rst

-Curly is a brain dead wrapper around the curl command line utility designed to provide a 0 dependency solution for applications that want to create some very simple HTTP requests and want to avoid dependencies.

-It doesn't have any dependencies, C bindings, and the API can be learned in 5 minutes.
+Curly is a brain dead wrapper around the curl command line utility designed to provide a 0 dependency solution for applications that want to create some very simple HTTP requests.
+It is not blazing fast, or async, but at least it involves no C bindings, it's trivial to vendor, and the API can be learned in 5 minutes.

 Here's a simple example: